SkwdStudios/turup-s-gambit/Documentation/REALTIME_IMPLEMENTATION.md

 - Message queuing for retry
 - Intelligent routing based on message type
 - Connection state monitoring
+- Presence tracking for player connection status

+#### Database Synchronization

+Game state is synchronized through the Supabase database:

+- Game state is stored in the `game_rooms` table
+- Trump votes are stored in the `trump_votes` table
+- Player actions are stored in the `player_actions` table
+- Realtime subscriptions to database changes keep all clients in sync

 ```typescript
 export function useSupabaseRealtime(roomId: string) {